zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com/downloads/csufresno/om/batch-size-visualizer.html" target="_blank">Batch Size Determination Visualizer </a> This tool is an interactive calculator and visualizer that determines the optimal production batch size for a shared resource to perfectly balance setup times with customer demand.

+- <a href="http://www.wentoday.com/downloads/csufresno/om/probablisticDemandLT.html" target="_blank">Probabilistic ROP Model </a> This tool is an interactive simulation that visualizes uncertain inventory demand during delivery wait times (or the lead time) to help assess the impact of safety stock.

 ### Misc.
 Topics